-National PTA School of Excellence: 2006-2007

-Palmetto Silver Award Winner: 2006, 2008, 2010, 2011, 2013, and 2015

-Closing the Gap Award Winner: 2008 Red Carpet Award Winner: 2009-2010 Palmetto Gold Award Winner: 2010 PBIS Banner Award: 2010-2011

-National Beta School of Distinction: 2017 Golden Apple Award Recipient: 2018
+National PTA School of Excellence: 2006-2007 Palmetto Silver Award Winner: 2006, 2008, 2010, 2011, 2013, and 2015 Closing the Gap Award Winner: 2008 Red Carpet Award Winner: 2009-2010 Palmetto Gold Award Winner: 2010 PBIS Banner Award: 2010-2011 National Beta School of Distinction: 2017 Golden Apple Award Recipient: 2018-2019 SACS Accreditation Champion Creatively Alive Children Grant Crayola Grant 2011-2012 Energy Star Award United Way Award Safe Kids

-SACS Accreditation

-Champion Creatively Alive Children Grant Crayola Grant 2011-2012

-Energy Star Award United Way Award

-Safe Kids

-Part II: School Profile
+School Profile

-Lake Forest Elementary March 2019
+Lake Forest Elementary March 2020

 Lake Forest Elementary is one of 52 elementary schools in the Greenville County School District.
 Lake Forest is located near Bob Jones University and Wade Hampton Boulevard.
-The current building opened in the year 2000 and contains classes from four year old kindergarten to grade 5.
+The current building opened in the year 2000 and contains classes from four-year-old kindergarten to fifth grade.
 Lake Forest also has four self-contained special education classes.
-The current enrollment is 797 students.
+The current enrollment is 832 students.
 There are 57 instructional staff members in the building.
-Our present staff consists of a principal, one assistant principal, one administrative assistant, one instructional coach, one full-time and one part-time guidance counselor, a school nurse, a media specialist, a full-time media clerk, 33 classroom teachers, 7 special education teachers, 1 full-time interventionists, one literacy specialist, one full-time and one part-time speech therapists, a part-time Challenge teacher, three full-time and three part-time related arts teachers (art, music, physical education), a computer lab instructor, and 2.5 ESOL teachers.
+Our present staff consists of: a principal, one assistant principal, one administrative assistant, one instructional coach, one full-time and one part-time guidance counselor, a school nurse, a media specialist, a full-time media clerk, 34 classroom teachers, 7 special education teachers, 1 full-time interventionists, one literacy specialist, one full-time and one part-time speech therapists, a part-time Challenge teacher, three full- time and six part-time related arts teachers (art, music, physical education), a computer lab instructor, one STEAM lab instructor, and 2.5 ESOL teachers.
 One secretary, one full-time attendance clerk and one full-time office clerk keep our office running smoothly.
-Our support staff includes 17 paraprofessionals.
-Our cafeteria employs six full-time workers.
+Our support staff includes 18 paraprofessionals.
+Our cafeteria employs four full-time workers and two rovers each day.
 A custodial team of five members keeps our school operating effectively.
-We also house one part-time school psychologist, one mental health counselor, one part-time occupational therapist assistant and one part-time.
+We also house one part- time school psychologist, one mental health counselor, one part-time occupational therapist assistant and one part-time occupational therapist.
+A behavior coach from the district works in our building as well.